manahshetty/M.A.R.S.S.Z/README.md

 On signing in, a teacher would be presented with an option to upload a word list to generate 'Find the Synonyms' game for the English Subject.
 This will be processed in real time, using the scripts on our server, and will generate the game, which can be played by her students.
 A Future scope for this is to have options enabled to monitor student progress as well as upload lectures with the relevant grade and subject tags.

 A student is presented with a catalog of lectures that are 'grade', 'subject' and 'chapter' seggregated.
-Each section would thus potentially hold relevant videos.
-However, with the current scope, each section would present a game to the student.
+Each of these sections would present a game to the student.
 The gameplay is as follows:
 -> A student is presented with a deck of 25 cards with word-clues on them.
 -> The application generates a lecture specific key-phrase with a number.
 The number is a hint on the number of cards that relate to this keyphrase.
 -> The student then picks cards that he/she thinks relate to this keyphrase.